kyma-project/kyma/docs/04-operation-guides/troubleshooting/obsv-01-troubleshoot-prometheus-istio-server-crash-oom.md

 ### Change the Kyma settings

-1. To increase the memory limit to 6Gi, create a values YAML file with the following content:
+1. To increase the memory limit, create a values YAML file with the following content:

 ```yaml
 monitoring: